demtech/wb/README.md

 **IMPORTANT: Consult the legislation before recording people's MAC addresses.
 You have been warned.**

-**Note:** Data will be captured on the channel the device is set to monitor by default.
+**Note:** Data will be captured on the channel, which is channel 1 (2.412 GHz frequency with 20 MHz bandwidth) by default, the device is set to monitor mode.
-One can argue whether or not this is desirable, but all devices should be caught scanning once in a while (according to the 802.11 specification), since a scanning covers all available frequencies.
+One can argue whether or not this is desirable, but all devices should be caught scanning once in a while (according to the 802.11 specification).

 ## Installation out of the box
 Before installation we assume a [OpenWRT](https://openwrt.org/) image has been installed on the device.